adoxa/ansicon/readme.txt

     Building rubyinstaller on Win7 crashes (XP is fine).

+    There's a conflict with NVIDIA's 64-bit drivers, requiring:

+	set ANSICON_EXC=nvd3d9wrap.dll,nvd3d9wrapx.dll

     ===============
     Version History
     ===============

     Legend: + added, - bug-fixed, * changed.

+    1.61 - 14 February, 2013:
+    * revert back to using ANSI-LLW.exe, as the new method was unreliable.

     1.60 - 24 November, 2012:
     * new method to get the 32-bit LoadLibraryW address from 64-bit code.